KamilKamilK/Match_Prediction_Application/README.md

 #### Project start

-After you open project enter to POSTMAN program and use it by addin correct url.
+After you open project enter to POSTMAN program and use it by typing correct POSTMAN collection url.
 Remember about migration

 ```